 NIST Interagency/Internal Report (NISTIR)

-Jessica L Reiner, Jennifer J. Hoguet, Jennifer M Keller, John R Kucklick, Colleen E Bryan, William C Davis, Amanda J Moors, Rebecca S Pugh, Paul R Becker
+Jessica L Reiner, Jennifer J. Hoguet, Jennifer M Keller, John R Kucklick, Colleen E Bryan, William C Davis, Amanda J Moors, Rebecca S. (Rebecca) Pugh, Paul R Becker

 7. Perfluoroalkyl Contaminants in Plasma of Five Sea Turtle Species: Comparisons in Concentration and Potential Health Risks